-The notion that a crystal can perform a computation is based on the observation that the tiling problem (the question of whether a set of geometric shapes can tile the plane) is undecidable: any problem solvable by a Turing machine can be expressed as a question of whether a particular set of shapes can tile the plane (Wang 1962).
-This observation led to a constructive method of computing by arranging tiles into a lattice (Winfree 1996).
-These transfer step.

-tiles can be viewed as analogues for crystal monomers; attachment at a specific site in a growing crystal is determined by how well a tile's shape fits in the growth site.
-The binding of a particular tile at a particular site can be viewed as a computational or information
+The notion that a crystal can perform a computation is based on the observation that the tiling problem (the question of whether a set of geometric shapes can tile the plane) is undecidable: any problem solvable by a Turing machine can be expressed as a question of whether a particular set of shapes can tile the plane [29].
+This observation led to a constructive method of computing by arranging tiles into a lattice [31].
+These tiles can be viewed as analogues for crystal monomers; attachment at a specific site in a growing crystal is determined by how well a tile's shape fits in the growth site.
+The binding of a particular tile at a particular site can be viewed as a computational or information transfer step.